EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 #### 5.3.1 Pytest

 As testing framework, Pytest was used, because Python offers a small and lightweight solution for creating tests with docker containers.
 At the moment the tests directory contains 2 test scenarios that are checked each time in the CI Pipeline (on PR and on Release).
-These Tests covere the following topics:
+These Tests cover the following topics:
 - Setting up a client and a server container, using IPv4 and running a connection Test
 - Setting up a client and a server container, using IPv6 and running a connection Test